Primary

 Straddle the bar and use a V-handle attached at the end.
 Row to your lower chest with elbows staying close to your body.
 The close grip lets you pull higher and squeeze harder at the top.

-Want T-Bar Row Close Grip in your program?
+See where T-Bar Row Close Grip fits in your weekly plan

 Set up at the T-bar row or landmine station.